Skip to content

 2. Copy the well (Wells page --> Click the three dots to the right of the well name --> Copy well)

-3. On the copy of the well, modify the numerical model to reflect the expectation from the refrac, i.e. -
+3. On the copy of the well, continue using BHP as Well Control and modify the numerical model to reflect the expectation from the refrac, i.e. -

 a.
 Change the completion - increase the number of fractures (Nf) or fracture half-length (xf) or both.